epolonsky/Thesis/code.md

 ---

-## 27. Augustus SNAP with output from MAKER pass 2
+## 27. Retrtain Augustus with output from MAKER pass 2

 ```bash